axiomhq/prisma-axiom/README.md

 define axiom's exporter and attach it to the provider.
 You can checkout the [extends-otel example](./examples/extend-otel/index.ts) for more details.

+The exporter can automatically retreive axiom url and token for environment variables `AXIOM_URL` and `AXIOM_TOKEN` respectively, or values could be passed as parameters.

 ```ts
 import { otelTraceExporter } from 'prisma-axiom';